grdw/grdw/_posts/2021-11-06-project-euler-32-pandigital-products.md

 }
 ```

-The sum of all the _products_ is 5541.
-The actual answer is 45228, meaning that I also need to push the totals?
+The sum of all the _factors_ is 5541.
+However, the actual answer is 45228, meaning that I also need to push the totals?
 If I do that, the number becomes 61911, which is closer, but no cigar.
-So to get the actual answer you require to only add the "total product" and remove the duplicates, which gives me the right answer:
+To get the actual answer you require to only add the "total product" and remove the duplicates, which gives me the right answer:

 ```rust
 fn problem_32() -> u64 {